gauravleo40/Data-Science-Content-for-beginners/Python Programming/07 Python's builtin data structures overview.md

-# 🧱 Python’s Built-in Data Structures: A Big Step Forward
+# 🧱 Python’s built-in data structures: A big step forward
 ---
-## 🔗 From Variables to Something Bigger
+## 🔗 From variables to something bigger

 In our earlier discussions, we explored how variables help you store individual pieces of data — a single number, a name, a flag.
 That was your first step into programming: learning how to *hold* information.
 But let’s face it — in the real world, we rarely work with just one thing.
 Whether it’s a set of test scores, monthly expenses, or temperatures across cities, we often need to store **multiple related values together**.